pear/Net_SMTP/README.rst

 -------------------------

 The `Auth_SASL`_ package is an optional dependency.
-If it is available, the Net_SMTP package will be able to support the DIGEST-MD5_ and CRAM-MD5_ SMTP authentication methods.
+If it is available, the Net_SMTP package will be able to support the DIGEST-MD5_, CRAM-MD5_ and SCRAM-SHA_ SMTP authentication methods.
 Otherwise, only the LOGIN_ and PLAIN_ methods will be available.

 Error Handling
 ==============